nyergler/effective-django/tutorial/views.rst

 contact.

 .. literalinclude:: /src/contacts/templates/contact_list.html
+   :language: html

-* note the use of "kwargs" in the {% url %} tag
+Note the use of ``pk=contact.id`` in the ``{% url %}`` tag to specify the arguments to fill into the URL pattern.

 If you run the server now, you'll see an edit link.
 Go ahead and click it, and try to make a change.
 You'll notice that instead of editing the existing record, it creates a new one.
 Sad face.

-If we look at the source of the edit HTML, we can easily see the reason: the form targets ``/new``, not our edit URL.
+If we look at the source of the edit HTML, we can easily see the
+reason: the form targets ``/new``, not our edit URL.
 To fix this -- and still allow re-using the template -- we're going to add some information to the template context.

 The template context is the information available to a template when it's rendered.
 This is a combination of information you provide in